Faculty-of-Agriculture-CSI-Microscopy/Stellaris-STED-Confocal/README.md

    - Avoid taking too many or too few pixels to ensure manageable image sizes and useful resolution for analysis.
    - Your object of interest (e.g., nuclei) should be defined with 5-10 pixels in each axis; you can adjust the pixel size accordingly in the scan mode widget (by increasing pixel density or by switching to a higher mag. objective).
    - Use the "Projects" tab to properly name your files, including dates, magnification, and fluorophores used.

+> [!TIP]
+> Name your project as YYYY-MM-DD-your-project-name.
+> In case you acquired multiple images `(nImages>10)`, it is recommended to split the `.lif` project to multiple `.lif` files
+> that contain up to 15 images.
+In case of missing data, you don't lose an entire dataset.
+> You can start naming your images while acquiring them.
+It is a good way to avoid confusion at the end of the session.

+> [!IMPORTANT]
-   - Save images to the image analysis server: `Z:/projects/your_lab_folder`
+> Save images to the image analysis server: `Z:/projects/your_lab_folder`

 ## Shutting Down the System